 absurdee.com is a collection of experimental art & technology projects by Younghui Kim.
 Younghui is also known as ‘Marie Kim‘.

-Younghui Kim is an artist who finds her inspiration from everyday things or reactions she observes in her cities.
+Younghui Kim is an artist who finds her inspiration from everyday things with her living experiences as a foreigner in the cities in US, S. Korea and Australia.

-For over a decade, Younghui Kim has been exploring the field of new media art, such as wearable technology art, interactive art and data art, where she has combined physical computing technology and art and design.
-Her data art installation has been exhibited at Cornell University (mood.cloud-data as art 2014), Gallery ThisWeekendRoom (Weight of Data 2016), and the Society of Art and Technologies in Montreal as a part of CHI2018 Art Exhibition (Weight of Data 2018).
-Her wearable technology art projects were presented in numerous exhibitions worldwide such as TEI 2015 (Metamorphosis), Interactivity-Exploration at CHI 2013 (Gravity of Light), Seoul International Media Art Biennale 2013, Lay Artist by Art Center Nabi 2012, DALSMA 2011, and ISEA 2011, Leonardo Journal, HCI 2010, Social Fabrics 2008, FutureFasion 2006, Gwangju International Design Biennale 2005, Emerging Technologies Gallery, and SIGGRAPH 2004.
+For over one and half decade, Younghui has been exploring the field of new media art, such as wearable technology art, interactive art and data art, where she has combined computational algorithm, physical computing technology and art and design.
+Her data art installations have been exhibited at Cornell University (mood.cloud-data as art 2014), Gallery ThisWeekendRoom (Weight of Data 2016), the Society of Art and Technologies in Montreal as a part of CHI2018 Art Exhibition (Weight of Data 2018), and Platform-L Contemporary Art Center (The Sense of Data 2018).
+Her digital media art projects were presented in numerous exhibitions worldwide such as QUT Creative Industries The Block 2020 (Seeking for Outliers), CHI Art 2018 (Weight of Data), TEI 2015 (Metamorphosis), Interactivity-Exploration at CHI 2013 (Gravity of Light), Seoul International Media Art Biennale 2013, Lay Artist by Art Center Nabi 2012, DALSMA 2011, and ISEA 2011, Leonardo Journal, HCI 2010, Social Fabrics 2008, FutureFasion 2006, Gwangju International Design Biennale 2005, Emerging Technologies Gallery, and SIGGRAPH 2004.
 Other notable kinetic art installation were exhibited at Savina Museum of Art (3D Printing & Art 2014), Arko Art Center (Dynamic Structure & Fluid 2014) and Hongik Museum of Modern Art (Across 2013).
-She tries to express through art of everyday things converging with data, technology and media, where her audience can interact and/or experience by interacting or wearing them.
+She expresses through art of everyday things converging with data, technology and media, where her audience can interact and/or experience by interacting or wearing them.